-A church congregation should never think about buying a building until they have successfully met together for a number of months or even years.
+A church congregation should never think about buying a building to conduct their meetings until they have successfully met together for a number of months or even years.
 Do not sign a long-term rental contract until your congregation is stable.

 If, however, you know others may want to visit your congregation without much notice, or if your congregation has begun evangelism, then a stable time for services and a set place are important.

 A building that is centrally located and is easy to find is important.
 If possible, avoid meeting in areas that are known for lack of parking, crime, noise, or other possible distractions or problems that could hinder church attendance.